-- Building object files.
+- \ Building object files.
 The first step is to build all objects files that are to be included into the DLL.
-This is done by using the standard qnatmake tool. - Building the DLL.
-To build the DLL you must use gcc's -shared and -shared-libgcc options.
+This is done by using the standard gnatmake tool. - \ Building the DLL.
+To build the DLL you must use the gcc -shared and -shared-libgcc options.
 It is quite simple to use this method: